Celestino Aós Braco

 Celestino Aós Braco OFMCap (born 6 April 1945) is a Spanish prelate of the Catholic Church who served as Metropolitan Archbishop of Santiago in Chile from 2019 to 2023, after being apostolic administrator there for nine months.
 He was previously Bishop of Copiapó in Chile from 2014 to 2019.
 He was made a cardinal in 2020.

-A member of the Franciscans (The Order of Friars Minor Capuchin), he has worked in Chile since 1983.
+A member of the Capuchins (Order of Friars Minor Capuchin), he has worked in Chile since 1983.

 Biography

 Aós Braco was born in Artaiz (Unciti) in the province of Navarra, Spain, on 6 April 1945.
 He studied philosophy in Zaragoza and theology in Pamplona.
 He took his initial vows as a Capuchin on 15 August 1964 at Sangüesa and his final vows on 16 September 1967 in Pamplona.
 He received his priestly ordination on 30 March 1968.
 He then fulfilled assignments in Spain as professor in Lecaroz–Navarra and vicar in Tudela.

 He earned his licentiate in psychology at the University of Barcelona in 1980.
 In 1980-1981, he held a fellowship that allowed him to conduct psychological research at the Pontifical Catholic University of Chile.
 Returning to Spain he was professor in Pamplona and vicar in Zaragoza.
 He was transferred to Chile in 1983 where he was appointed parochial vicar in Longaví, diocese of Linares.
 Two years later, he was elected superior of the Capuchin community in Los Ángeles and subsequently he was transferred to Recreo (Viña del Mar), becoming the episcopal vicar for the consecrated life of the Diocese of Valparaíso.
 Other responsibilities included economic provincial of the Capuchins in Chile, Promotor of Justice of the ecclesiastical tribunal of Valparaíso, judge of the ecclesiastical tribunal of Concepción, and treasurer of the Chilean association of canon law.

 In 2007, while promoter of justice in Valparaiso, he heard but judged "implausible" a complaint of sexual abuse made by a former seminarian against a former rector of the seminary, and the seminarian did not file a formal complaint to press the issue.

 Pope Francis named him Bishop of Copiapó on 25 July 2014, and he received his episcopal ordination on 18 October from the apostolic nuncio to Chile, Ivo Scapolo.

 On 23 March 2019, Francis gave him the additional position of Apostolic Administrator of Santiago, and Aós took up his responsibilities at a Mass there the next day.